-A Case of Stripes
+A Bad Case of Stripes

 Skype for Reading Buddies

-Back in the day, many of us had penpals.
-I really enjoyed that and always looked forward to receiving my next letter from my friend from England.
-Well, enter the invention of Skype.
-Wow, who knew 15 years ago that we’d be able to see each other through the computer.
-Now, it is a huge help if you’re traveling internationally as you can avoid the expensive of calling, BUT, it’s also a great way to pair two classrooms too.
+Back in the day, many of us had penpals from other countries or from other states.
+I really enjoyed that and always looked forward to receiving the next letter from my friend from England.
+Well, enter the invention of Skype and then Zoom.
+Wow, who knew 20 years ago that we’d be able to see each other through the computer.
+Now, it is a huge help if you’re traveling internationally as you can avoid the expensive of calling too.
+However, it’s also a great way to pair two classrooms too.

 Sometimes live animals are not available or workable if you have a child with allergies.
 Instead, you could also bring in furry stuffed pets for reading time too, and one addition you might include is a slipper wall, a place where the children’s slippers are stored.
-Jillian Starr from The Starr Spangled Planner shared this last week on Facebook, and I love the idea.
+Jillian Starr shared this last week on Facebook, and I love the idea.
 Nothing says cozy like a pair of slippers.
 Just hang your shoe rack up, and bingo…you have a slipper wall.

 Book Bins for Building Stamina

 A while back, Jen from An Adventure in Literacy also shared options for book bins, and I wanted to emphasize how wonderful these are for organizing your readers.
 Each child has his/her own book bin and keeps a variety of books in it.
 They can be the library books they’ve chosen, magazines, and/or books from the classroom library.
 The reason for the bins is to keep things portable.

 Another fun and easy way to highlight great books is with a graffiti wall.
 You can give kids index cards to decorate with the book’s information and have them staple it to your wall (like a collage), but you might also be surprised to learn that graffiti walls are a great tool for classroom review before a big test.
 Search graffiti wall on Pinterest for more uses.
 Here’s an example of what one might look like if kids share their favorite books.

-Schoolwide Literacy Event Board
+Schoolwide Celebrations for Literacy Event Board